-#NAMA: Aarogya Setu’s privacy risks and effectiveness challenges
+#NAMA: Aarogya Setu’s privacy risks and challenges to effectiveness

 Fundamental problems

-- No error model: He also questioned the theoretical basis of the app itself.
+- No error model: Prof. Banerjee also questioned the theoretical basis of the app itself.
 “This is a measurement device.
 When you create a measurement model, an essential engineering principle is to create an error model.
 That makes it unsound from an engineering perspective,” he said.
-The government did not publish a whitepaper detailing how or if the app could be effective in contact tracing.
+The government did not publish a white paper detailing how or if the app could be effective in contact tracing.

 Contact tracing after community transmission?
 Prof. Raman brought up an even more fundamental issue: “Contact tracing is of use only when there is no community transmission.
 But India has long ago entered that phase of the disease’s spread,” he said, arguing that the disease’s spread was too thorough for individual contact tracing to be an effective way of combating it.

 - No clearly established link between contact tracing and disease spread: “What is missing in this whole story is good theory.
 What is the link between Bluetooth contact tracing and the disease spreading?
 It is a little too voodoo-science for my liking.
 If I come in contact with you, there is only a 1% probability of passing the disease to you.
 There is a lot of techno-determinism going on.
-A solution lies in biology, sociology, epidemiology, economics, politics… It’s better to learn a way through these routes than to waste your time on apps without sound theory,” Prof. Banerjee said.
-Note that the EU has demanded proof of concept on whether these apps work.
+A solution lies in biology, sociology, epidemiology, economics, politics. … It’s better to learn a way through these routes than to waste your time on apps without sound theory,” Prof. Banerjee said.
+A resolution passed by the European Parliament on April 17 demands proof of concept for contact tracing apps.

-- No significant medical use of this app: Prof. Raman said that “There are a lot of reasons to believe that there will not be a lot of significant medical use to this app.
+- No significant medical use of this app: “There are a lot of reasons to believe that there will not be a lot of significant medical use to this app.
 On the other hand, there are also possibilities of false negatives.
-I’m in Bluetooth contact with my downstairs neighbour, but that doesn’t mean we are in risky contact.”
+I’m in Bluetooth contact with my downstairs neighbour, but that doesn’t mean we are in risky contact,” Prof. Raman said.

 Not open sourced, can’t reverse engineer

-“Reverse engineering must not be stopped”, Prof Banerjee said.
+“Reverse engineering must not be prohibited,” Prof Banerjee said.
+The current Terms of Use explicitly prohibit users from reverse engineering the app for any purpose.
 “In any case, reverse engineering must not be required, it should be an open source app at this scale.
 The design principles should have also been detailed in a white paper.
 Without that, it just seems like a red herring that makes people run around without clarity.”

-Updates: This post has been updated with additional points made during the discussion

-Note: ***Update (April 21 10:53 am): Article updated with more information from the event, and lightly edited.